gipi/low-level/docs/security/rce.md

  - [Series](https://dfir.it/blog/categories/webshell/) about webshells detection
  - [Exploit/bypass PHP escapeshellarg/escapeshellcmd functions](https://security.szurek.pl/exploit-bypass-php-escapeshellarg-escapeshellcmd.html)
  - [GTFOBins](https://gtfobins.github.io/) is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.
+ - [LOLBAS](https://lolbas-project.github.io) Living Off The Land Binaries and Scripts (and also Libraries)